mkrupczak3/Mailchimp-Multichannel-Campaign-Wordpress-RSS/README.md

 Make use of RSS newsfeed provided by Wordpress websites
 * Every Wordpress website provides an [RSS newsfeed](https://en.wikipedia.org/wiki/RSS) at example.com/feed in a standard format
-* This feed contains the Titles, Dates, and contents of the website's posts
+* This feed contains the titles, dates, and contents of the website's posts
 * By telling Mailchimp to monitor it, we can set up an automation to send out an email and post to Twitter whenever a new post is created